Brahma Kumaris: Renewable energy

 The Brahma Kumaris have launched several environment initiatives.
-Their work in solar energy and sustainable energy has included the 2007 development of the world's largest solar cooker, and a solar thermal power plant in Talheti at the base of Mount Abu, where the international headquarters is located.
+Their work in solar energy and sustainable energy has included the 2007 development of the world's largest solar cooker, and a solar thermal power plant in Talheti, Abu Road at the base of Mount Abu, where the international headquarters is located.
 The 25-acre site is projected to produce 22000 kwh of electricity daily.
 The project was made financially possible with the support of the Indian and German governments.

 Sustainable Yogic Agriculture

 Sustainable Yogic Agriculture (SYA) is a program started in Northern India in 2009.
 The program has been a collaboration between Sardarkrushinagar Dantiwada Agricultural University in Gujarat India and the Brahma Kumaris Rural Development wing.
 The program has now been publicly backed by the Indian Government.
 A key member of Narendra Modi's Cabinet, Agriculture Minister Radha Mohan Singh announced the governments support for the program.
-With the governments support the program has been redesigned into Akhil Bharatiya Krushak Sashakatikaran Abhijan (ABKSA), and was launched in December 2015.
+With the government’s support the program has been redesigned into Akhil Bharatiya Krushak Sashakatikaran Abhijan (ABKSA), and was launched in December 2015.
 ABKSA extends the initial scope of the SYA program to include teaching meditation and self empowerment to the farmers themselves.
 This is possibly a response to the problem of farmer suicides in India.
 ABKSA now comprises three main elements: